Your current path:

 Conclusion

 The 8-hour shift is no longer up to date in many sectors and should be replaced by a more modern model if possible.
-A changeover like this certainly doesn’t work overnight, but small steps can lead to success and a big step into the service age.
+Such a change will certainly not work overnight, but small steps can lead to success and take a big step into the service age.